 Another indication that you should seek help is if your cycle is absent or irregular.
 It is important to know when you are ovulating and therefore at your most fertile.
 If your cycle is unpredictable this makes it difficult to pinpoint the best time to try for a baby.
 There are so many Apps to track cycles and ovulation – it’s a good idea to start tracking your cycles so that you understand what your cycle is like over a 3-6 month period.
 This can help your doctor during the investigating phase.
 Your cycle can be influenced by many factors such as being overweight, underweight, exercising excessively or being exposed to high levels of stress or other lifestyle factors such as cigarette smoking and alcohol consumption.
 If you feel that some of these are an issue for you and your partner, we strongly recommend that you speak to your GP or a fertility nurse who will be able to suggest ways to assist manage these issues.

 The diagnosis of endometriosis or PCOS can be completely devastating, and it can be a lonely experience; however, there is good news.
 These diagnoses don’t have to be the end of a couple’s dream of a family of their own.
 With modern medicine and science, overcoming these issues has become much easier and much more effective.
 Your fertility specialist will discuss treatment options with you so as to determine which path is the most appropriate for your circumstances.
+If you think you need help to conceive, we will be there every step of the way.

 If you can relate to any of these points you may be one of the 1 in 6 couples who need more investigations.
-Whilst facing this can be challenging it can in fact, help you on your way to finding a solution and moving closer to a pregnancy.
+Whilst facing this can be challenging it can, in fact, help you on your way to finding a solution and moving closer to a pregnancy.
 Seeking help may be your first step to creating your little miracle.

 Fertility Solutions offer free and confidential consultations with a fertility nurse, either face to face at our clinics or over the phone.
 To organise a free appointment email us or call on 1300 FERTILITY (337 845)